Applications for Cohort 21 are now closed!

 - Master of Arts in Urban Education + California Multiple Subjects Preliminary Teaching Credential

 - Master of Arts in Urban Education + California Single Subject Preliminary Teaching Credential

-- Master of Arts in Educational Studies (for those candidates who already hold a teaching credential*)
+- Master of Arts in Urban Education (for certified/credentials candidates only)

 Subject Matter of the California Preliminary Teaching Credential Program